van001/lesscode-fp/README.md

 whitspace2List('This is cool')
 ```

-### Fewer categories ###
+### Categories ###
-string list, tuple, map (non mutable).
+Fewer categories - string, list / tuple, map / object (non mutable).
 Functions to manipulate those categories.
 Also functions to change from one category to another.

 ```
 ```